 Thus, Azure continues to evolve by enhancing accessibility to migration and various other services such as Virtual Machine on Linux, for example.
 In the near future, we will see many services that are cost-friendly and can become available for an ever-growing customer base who are looking for a simple, but trustable and powerful Azure cloud.

-Microsoft Azure is one of the major global providers of public cloud service.
+Microsoft Azure is one of the major global providers of public cloud services.
 Other major providers include Amazon Web Services (AWS), IBM, and Google Cloud Platform (GCP).
 At present, there is no standardization among cloud capabilities or services.
 This implies no two providers of cloud services deliver the same service in the same manner utilizing the same integrations or APIs.
 This makes it difficult for a business to utilize more than one provider of cloud service to pursue a multi-cloud strategy, though third-party tools for cloud management can decrease some of these challenges.

 IT Industry is going through a wave of innovation and is being powered by the cloud phenomenon.
-Azure online Training equips the learners with in-depth knowledge of the Azure concepts to effectively undertake various tasks as a developer, administrator, and database administrator.
+Azure Online Training equips the learners with in-depth knowledge of the Azure concepts to effectively undertake various tasks as a developer, administrator, and database administrator.
 In Azure training, you will understand the basic and main cloud computing principles and how the implementation of these principles is done in Microsoft Azure.